 Services

-Babies can experience feeding difficulties for a variety of reasons, including structural and functional differences in the mouth.
+Whether they are breastfed, bottle-fed, or a combination of both, babies can experience feeding challenges for a variety of reasons.
 This can result in painful nursing, poor weight gain, and unhappy babies.
-Structural and functional problems can affect both breastfed and bottle fed babies.

-• Baby is struggling to latch, maintain a latch, or is having trouble sucking from breast and/or bottle
+• Struggling to latch, maintain a latch, or is having trouble sucking from breast and/or bottle

 • Milk leaking from mouth during feeds